Fuksiaczek/CL_Final_Project/README.md

 ## ChristmasApp

 This is a Christmas app that helps users to prepare for Christmas.
-Users can see how many days left until christmas, turn on the snow or dress a Christmas tree.
+Users can see how many days is left until christmas, turn on the snow or dress a Christmas tree.

 ### Main project assumptions:
-- all graphics are made in CSS using the SASS preprocesor
+- all graphics are made in CSS using the SASS preprocessor

 ### Technologies used:
 - JavaScript in ES6